Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 Today I continued my work on PRESENTATION.md.
 I explained how one uses the ADFGVX cipher to encode messages using images, tables, and footnotes, among another things.
 I also included a little bit more about the history the cipher in my explanation.

+### 5/28

+Today I mostly researched Georges Painvin, the man who broke the cipher, and read about how he did it and just generally about his life.
+I plan to include much of the information I researched today at the end of our presentation.
+I also added some much needed elaborating comments to the Encode.java file.

 ## Lana Jha